grassmunk/Chicago95/INSTALL.md

 ## How To Install

-Note: You may have to enable `view hidden folders` in your file manager to see hidden files.
+Note: You will have to enable `view hidden folders` in your file manager to see hidden files.

 Create a `.themes` folder in your user directory `/home/$USER/` if it doesn't already exist. (with $USER being your username.)